tacodevs/taskcollect/README.md

 Contributions are welcome!
 You can send us a pull request, or if you are unsure where to start, or send an email to [taskcollect-devel][6] and we can help you get started.
 If your email reveals information about any educational institution, we advise you to send an email to [taskcollect-discuss][5].

+All contributors are required to "sign-off" their commits (using `git commit -s`) to indicate that they have agreed to the [Developer Certificate of Origin][8].

 Tests can be run using `test.py`.
 For more information, run `./test.py help`.

 ## Moldy spots